EDI stands for electronic data interchange & is defined as the machine-to-machine exchange of business information in a standard & structured format

-Businesses adopt EDI to enhance efficiency, improve communication and accuracy of data exchanged, strengthen partnerships, and drive down costs.
+Businesses adopt EDI to enhance efficiency, improve communication and accuracy of data exchange with real time log analysis, strengthen partnerships, and drive down costs.
 It eliminates the need to re-key information, reduces error-prone data entry and speeds up the process of exchanging business documents with customers and other trading partners.

 Need For EDI:

 For supply chain businesses of any size, implementing EDI is essential for sustained competitiveness and growth.

 EDI reduces costs and improves operational performance with a real time data monitoring system

 EDI accelerates data flow, enhances accuracy and streamlines administration

 EDI makes it easier to manage inventory and reduce associated costs

 Minimizes data entry and eliminates expense of manual steps and re-keying data